 In turn, Polaris marks the end of the Little Dipper’s Handle.
 So why isn’t the Little Dipper as easy to pick out as the Big Dipper?
 The answer is that, like the Big Dipper, the Little Dipper has 7 stars.
 But the 4 stars in between Polaris and the outer bowl stars – Kochab and Pherkad – are rather dim.
 You need a dark country sky to see all 7.

-The Big Dipper is really an asterism – a star pattern that is NOT a constellatrion.
+History and mythology of the celestial Bears.
+The Big Dipper is really an asterism – a star pattern that is NOT a constellation.
 The Big Dipper is a clipped version of the constellation Ursa Major the Big Bear, these Big Dipper stars outlining the Bear’s tail and hindquarters.
 In the star lore of the Micmacs in Canada, the Big Dipper is also associated with a bear but with a different twist.
 The Micmacs see the Big Dipper bowl as Celestial Bear, and the 3 stars of the handle as hunters chasing the Bear.

 The starry sky serves as a calendar and a story book, as is beautifully illustrated by the Micmac tale of Celestial Bear.
 In autumn, the hunters finally catch up with the Bear, and it’s said that the blood from the Bear colors the autmn landscape.
 In another version of the story, Celestial bear hits its nose when coming down to Earth, with its bloody nose giving color to autumn leaves.
 When Celestial Bear is seen right on the northern horizon on late fall and early winter evenings, it’s a sure sign that the hibernation season is upon us.